elsowiny/FullStackAngularEcommerce/readme.md

 		-Added new component for searching by name. v2.4     4/22/220
 		-Added master detail view.
 (Allows for displaying of detail of each product a user clicks on)

+v2.5     4/25/2020
+		-Added pagination support using Spring Rest JSON and angular pagination (ng-bootstrap) -Added drop down list for allowing number of products per page for viewing to be user selected.

 ```
 ## OLD FILES